 Back in the 1950's, on artist conceptions of space stations and space craft, one would sometimes see what looked like mirrored troughs.
 These were "mercury boilers", a crude method of harnessing solar energy in the days before photovoltaics.
 The troughs had a parabolic cross section and focused the sunlight on tubes that heated streams of mercury.
 The hot mercury was then used in turbines to generate electricity.

 These gradually vanished from artist conceptions and were replaced by nuclear reactors.
+Generally on a long framework boom sticking out of the hub, with a radiation shadow shield big enough to shadown the wheel.

 Such systems are generally useful for power needs between 20 kW and 100 kW.
 Below 20 kW a solar cell panel is better.
 Above 100 kW a nuclear fission reactor is better.
 They typically have an alpha of 250 to 170, a collector size of 130 to 150 watts per square meter, and a radiator size of 140 to 200 watts per square meter.